kynex7510/3dbrew/content/FRDN:Resume.md

 # Description

 Resumes the friends service daemon.
 This does nothing if the EULA version read from the [Config Savegame](Config_Savegame "wikilink") is zero.

+The caller is notified when the action is completed using the handle retrieved with [FRDN:GetHandleOfNdmStatusChangedEvent](FRDN:GetHandleOfNdmStatusChangedEvent "wikilink").